K’ómoks Treaty Negotiations

-Thank you to everyone who attended the in-person and virtual open houses.
+Thank you to everyone who attended the in-person and virtual open houses in 2022.
 Here is the presentation from the virtual open house.

 K’ómoks First Nation (K’ómoks), the Government of Canada (Canada) and the Province of British Columbia (B.C.) have been in treaty negotiations since 1994.
-These negotiations are now in the final stage, Stage 5, of the BC Treaty Process read more about that process here.
+These negotiations are now in the final stage, Stage 5, of the BC Treaty Process.
+Read more about that process here.
+Subject to further and ongoing consultation, negotiations are expected to close in 2024.

 The treaty table includes:

-- BC Treaty Commission, as facilitator and neutral party, and
+- BC Treaty Commission, as facilitator and neutral party

 Treaties are an important part of Canada and B.C.’s work to advance reconciliation guided by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission’s Calls to Action.